 ARE REQUESTS FOR INVESTIGATION TREATED CONFIDENTIALLY?

 Prior to the filing of a formal complaint, neither Commissioners nor staff members may disclose the existence or contents of an investigation to third parties except as necessary to conduct that investigation.
-An exception may occur when, in the public interest, the Commission may issue a public statement confirming a pending investigation, a completed investigation resulting in insufficient evidence for filing a complaint, or with the consent of the respondent judge, that the investigation is complete and some specified disciplinary action has been taken.
+An exception may occur when, in the public interest, the Commission may issue a public statement confirming a pending investigation, a completed investigation resulting in insufficient evidence for filing a complaint, or with the consent of the respondent judicial officer, that the investigation is complete and some specified disciplinary action has been taken.
 Discretionary waivers of confidentiality or privilege may also occur under limited conditions.

 After a formal complaint is filed, the case becomes a matter of public record.
 Subsequent pleadings are public, and any formal hearing before the master, and the hearing under MCR 9.216 before the Commission, are conducted in open, public forums.
 Materials filed with and proceedings before the commission prior to the issuance of a formal complaint remain confidential unless offered into evidence at a formal hearing.